jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

+ - In the game, this is one of Lune's skills.
- - Standard blue pin-down effect for limited/draft
+ - Went with standard blue pin-down effect for limited/draft

 ## Expedition 40 Glider